mickfuzz/phd4/_posts/2022-6-6-Game_Making_and_Coding_Fluency_in_Primary_Computing_Context.md

 HERE ABOUT THE GAP AND NEED TO ADDRESS IT.  -->

 **Coding and Computational Fluency:** Resnick and Rusk [-@resnick_coding_2020] draw on the motivations of the literacy-for-all movement when using a concept of computational fluency to describe students' creative expression through coding projects.
 Fluency in coding can be compared to fluency in spoken languages where the focus is less on accuracy and complexity of language use compared to how fluid and comfortable speech is.
 Game making has a great potential to develop coding fluency if students are given flexibility over how they add in and adjust new features based on the motivation of designing for other players.
 Game making encourages small repeated changes to project variables and structures to get the feel of game mechanics during play just right.
 The process of adding different graphics and audio assets into games returns a high reward for students in terms of their efforts.
-These factors contribute to games being a good vehicle to encourage confidence in coding and computational fluency.
+These fact  ors contribute to games being a good vehicle to encourage confidence in coding and computational fluency.

 ## An Overview of Game Coding Tools